joshuar/cf-ddns/README.md

 - Simple (YAML) configuration.
 Just specify your account details, domain and a list of records to update.
-- Runs on a defined interval (no need for cron scheduling).
+- Runs on a defined interval (no need for cron scheduling) or as a one-shot execution.
 - Fail-over external IP service checks.

 ## Installation